MicrosoftDocs/security/ciso-workshop/the-ciso-workshop-videos.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50SQv]

 ### Maturity Model - Business Alignment
-Review maturity model describing the real-world journey to improve Risk Insights, Security Integration, and Business Resilience.
+This video provides a review of maturity models describing the real-world journey to improve Risk Insights, Security Integration, and Business Resilience.
 This includes a discussion of specific concrete actions to help you move up to the next level.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50zM8]

 ## Part C - Security Disciplines
-These videos discuss how to provide a clear structure for your security program using five key disciplines
+These videos discuss how to provide a clear structure for your security program using five key security disciplines

 :::image type="content" source="./media/ciso-workshop-part-c.png" alt-text="Overview of the CISO workshop - Part C - Security Disciplines" lightbox="./media/ciso-workshop-part-c-popout.png":::

 ### Access Control
-Discussion of the Zero Trust approach to access control that includes strong authentication, blending identity and network access into a single approach, and the Known-Trusted-Allowed model.
+This video is a discussion of the Zero Trust approach to access control that includes strong authentication, blending identity and network access into a single approach, and the Known-Trusted-Allowed model.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50SQQ]

 ### Security Operations
-Discussion of modern security operations including key success metrics, key touchpoints with business leaders and functions, and key cultural elements.
+This video discusses modern security operations including key success metrics, key touchpoints with business leaders and functions, and key cultural elements.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XOt]

 ### Asset Protection
-Discussion of key imperatives for teams that manage and secure assets, including prioritizing security based on business criticality and scaling efficiently across the large and growing set of assets in the technical estate.
+This is a discussion of key imperatives for teams that manage and secure assets, including prioritizing security based on business criticality and scaling efficiently across the large and growing set of assets in the technical estate.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XOu]

 ### Security Governance
-Discussion of how Security Governance is being modernized and bridges the world of business goals and technology.
+This video describes Security Governance modernization and bridges the world of business goals and technology.
 This also covers the different components of security governance including risk, compliance, security architecture, posture management, (strategic) threat intelligence, and more.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XOv]

 ### Innovation Security
-Discussion of how application security evolves into a modern approach (including DevSecOps) and key focus areas to drive success of this capability.
+This video discusses how application security evolves into a modern approach (including DevSecOps) and key focus areas to drive success of this capability.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50PhV]

 ### Maturity Model - Security Governance
-Review maturity model describing the real-world journey to improve Security Architecture, Posture Management, and IT Security Maintenance.
+This video provides a review of maturity model for the real-world journey to improve Security Architecture, Posture Management, and IT Security Maintenance.
 This includes a discussion of specific concrete actions to help you move these disciplines up to the next level.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50XO6]